TID-Lab/nudge-platform/README.md

 To populate the database with sample data found in `server\src\sampleData.js`, simply start the MongoDB server and run `node populateDB.js` within `server\src`.
 ### Running

-Running the dashboard in development requires starting up two separate Node.js applications.
+Running the dashboard in development requires starting up two separate Node.js applications, as well as having a MongoDB database running in the background.
+Follow the running instructions on the MongoDB installation page that you used.
+For instance, on MAC you can setup MongoDB to automatically start as a service with `brew services start mongodb-community@6.0`, changing the version as appropriate.

 Open up 2 terminal windows or tabs, and then execute the commands below in the order they are listed, one to each terminal.
 In each case, make sure to `cd` into the corresponding folder first.